mxbi/arckit/README.md

 ![Example of arckit output](./images/arcsave_example.png)

 Alternatively, the `print_grid` function outputs a grid directly to the terminal without creating any files.
-Note that it takes a numpy array as input, which is the standard grid format for a *Task*.

 ```python
 >>> task = train_set[0] # Get the first task